Resolution of two fundamental issues in the dynamics of relativity and exposure of a real version of the emperor's new clothes: Remarks and conclusions

 There is a well-known result in the dynamics of relativity that if a Lorentz four-vector is divergence-less, then the time-element space integral of the four-vector is a Lorentz scalar; for example, Weinberg claims that ``for any conserved four-vector'', namely for any four-vector $J^{\mu}=(\mathbf{J},c\rho)$ that satisfies equation $\partial_{\mu}J^{\mu}=0$, $cQ=\int J^4\mathrm{d}^3x=\int c\rho\mathrm{d}^3x$ ``defines a time-independent scalar'' \cite[p.41]{r2}, and M\o ller also claims a proof of such a result in his textbook \cite[p.168]{r3}.
 However in the present paper, we have shown based on Theorem 3 in Sec.\,\ref{s4} that this well-known result is not correct.
 We have found a general conclusion for the Lorentz property of a four-vector's time-element space integral, stating that whether the time-element space integral of a four-vector is a Lorentz scalar has nothing to do with the four-vector's divergence-less property.
-Accordingly, it is not appropriate for $\partial_{\mu}\Lambda^{\mu}(\mathbf{x},t)=0$ to be called ``invariant conservation Law'' in the textbook by Weinberg \cite[p.\,40]{r2}.
+Accordingly, it is not appropriate for the current continuity equation $\partial_{\mu}J^{\mu}(\mathbf{x},t)=0$ to be called ``invariant conservation Law'' \cite[p.\,40]{r2} or ``the law of charge conservation'' \cite[p.\,559,\,p.\,443]{r21} in textbooks.